microsoft/fluentui/docs/react-v9/contributing/dev-workflow.md

 Make sure all your changes are committed, and run a build on the package that was updated, e.g. `yarn workspace @fluentui/react-components build` for changes to the v9 components.
 This will compare your changes and detect if the publicly facing API has changed, and update the right docs accordingly.
 Commit this change.

 Before creating a pull request, be sure to run `yarn change` and provide a high-level description of your change, which will be used in the release notes.
-When selecting a change type, use this guide:
+We follow [semantic versioning](https://semver.org/), so use the guide when selecting a change type:

 - Major - Don't do these without expressed agreement from the team.
 This is a very stable repo.
+This option is usually disabled.
-- Minor - Adding new API surface area.
+- Minor - Adding new API surface area that is backwards compatible and does not dramatically change the intent of an API.
 - Patch - No change in API surface area.

 After choosing a change type, the description should follow the [semantic commit message format](https://gist.github.com/joshbuchea/6f47e86d2510bce28f8e7f42ae84c716), and be prepended by one of the following: `feat:`, `fix:`, `chore:`, `docs:`, or `refactor:`.